GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 # Optional
 # This appears below the title and is an optional teaser
 subhead: >
-  The Chrome UX Report API gives low-latency access to aggregated Real User Metrics (RUM) from the Chrome User Experience Report.
+  The CrUX API gives low-latency access to aggregated real-user experience data at page and origin granularity.

 # Required
 date: 2022-06-23